MoWafy001/softxpert-tickets-django/README.md

 ### Docker
 The easiest and fastest way is using docker.
 All you need is to have docker installed on your machine.

-For development, you `docker-compose.dev.yml` file.
-If you just want to run the app, you can use `docker-compose.yml` file.
+For development, use `docker-compose.dev.yml`.
+If you just want to run the app, you can use `docker-compose.yml`.

 `for development:`